Methotrexate: Managing Side Effects

 Common Side Effects

-GI problems such as nausea and vomiting are the most common side effects associated with methotrexate, affecting between 20 and 65 percent of RA patients who take the drug.
-Up to one third develop mouth ulcers or sores.
+GI problems such as nausea and vomiting are the most common side effects associated with methotrexate, affecting between 20% and 65% of rheumatoid arthritis (RA) patients who take the drug.
+Up to one-third develop mouth ulcers or sores.
 Many also complain of headaches, fatigue and an overall “blah” feeling.
 This is sometimes called “methotrexate fog,” and can occur a day after receiving a dose of methotrexate (which is taken in pill form or injected once a week).
 Hair loss is a relatively uncommon side effect in people who take methotrexate at arthritis-relieving doses.

 Side Effects Prevention Tips

 The good news: These common side effects can often be short-circuited by taking a folic acid supplement.
 Folic acid is the synthetic form of folate.
-One study found that rheumatoid arthritis (RA) patients on methotrexate who took folic acid supplements lowered the risk of GI problems and mouth sores by 79 percent.
+One study found that RA patients on methotrexate who took folic acid supplements lowered the risk of GI problems and mouth sores by 79%.

 Ask your doctor for complete instructions for using folic acid supplements because dosages and when you take them can vary.
 Some physicians recommend taking 1 mg of folic acid daily, whereas others instruct patients to pop a single 5-mg dose once a week.
 You may also be told to take folic acid 24 hours after receiving a dose of methotrexate.